 Why Is it Important to Hire an Attorney for Your Wrongful Death Claim?

 Even with something as serious as a loss of life, an insurance company’s priority is its bottom line.
 The insurance company receiving your wrongful death claim wants to protect its profits, not your family.
 It is important to hire a wrongful death attorney to advocate on your behalf during insurance claim negotiations.

 The right personal injury attorney in Jefferson can guide you through the claims process to allow you to focus on the future.
 Your lawyer will fight for the best possible case results, even if that means taking your wrongful death case to trial.
-A wrongful death lawyer will handle accident investigation, the collection of evidence, claims filing and other tasks for you.
+An Atlanta wrongful death lawyer will handle accident investigation, the collection of evidence, claims filing and other tasks for you.

 Who Gets the Money in a Wrongful Death Lawsuit in Georgia?

 Although no amount of money will ever make up for losing your loved one in a preventable accident, monetary recovery could help your family move forward.
 Parties that can file wrongful death lawsuits in Georgia are the deceased person’s surviving spouse, parents or the personal representative of the decedent’s estate.

 If the deceased person has surviving children, the spouse must file on behalf of the children as well.
 Georgia law states that wrongful death compensation must be equally divided among the surviving spouse and children per capita.
 Regardless of the number of children, a surviving spouse cannot recover less than one-third of the settlement money.